 - Have students recite memory work using funny voices or while making faces.

 - Allow students to “win” memory work cards from you by correctly reciting the information on each card.
-Offer a simple prize if they win a certain number of cards—a story of their choice snuggled up with mom or dad, a cookie after lunch, an extra five minutes of tickling at bedtime.
+Offer a simple prize if they win a certain number of cards—a story of their choice snuggled up with mom or dad, a cookie after lunch, or an extra five minutes of tickling at bedtime.

 - Change it up!
 If you usually review the questions for a particular subject in order by week, shuffle the deck and ask them in a random order.

-- Play hide the thimble and have students recite a piece of memory work in order to get clues about whether they are getting hotter or colder.
+- Play Hide the Thimble and have students recite a piece of memory work in order to get clues about whether they are getting hotter or colder.

 These general suggestions work well with almost every subject, but a few ideas are subject-specific.